edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>A bonded warehouse storage event specifying when and where this piece of logistics transport equipment will be, or has been, stored.<br/>A bonded warehouse storage event for this supply chain consignment.<br/>
+Comments: <br/>A bonded warehouse storage event for this supply chain consignment.<br/>A bonded warehouse storage event specifying when and where this piece of logistics transport equipment will be, or has been, stored.<br/>

 Domains: